technerdlove/database-programming/README.md

 # Database Programming
 A repo for developing, testing and deploying database solutions.
-Currently, it is focused on SQL Server
+Currently, it is focused on Microsoft SQL Server

 ## Outline
 * Overview of SQL Server components related to importing and reporting